osrf-migration/srcsim-wiki/SRC Grasping and arm tutorial.md

     int64 previous_message_id
     int64 unique_id

-For the arm, the `joint_trajectory_messages1` array must have 7 elements, one for each degree of freedom on the arm.
+For the arm, the `joint_trajectory_messages` array must have 7 elements, one for each degree of freedom on the arm.
 The array elements map to the joints (and the keyboard keys) as follows:

 Element | Joint               | Keyboard
 ------- | -----               | --------